Schachar-Crosbie-Lab/SwanScorer/README.md

 - The `get_swan_tscores()` function will ask you to upload a spreadsheet with your SWAN data.
 If you have any additional columns beyond the necessary columns described below, i.e. an identifier, those columns will remain untouched in the output.
-As an example, if your input file has two additional columns, an identifier and parent’s education, those column will pass through to the output file.
+For example, if your input file has two additional columns, an identifier and parent’s education, those columns will pass through to the output file.

-- Scores are automatically reversed before calculating t-score so that a higher score is associated with higher ADHD trait.
+- Scores are automatically reversed before calculating the t-score so that a higher score is associated with higher ADHD trait.

 - The test is split into two subdomains.
 Questions 1-9 measure inattentiveness.
 Questions 10-18 measure hyperactivity and